Chart Color Schemes

 Employment performance in Concord West exceeds national averages across key labour market indicators

 Concord West has a highly educated workforce with strong representation in professional services.
-Its unemployment rate was 2.5% as of AreaSearch's statistical area data aggregation.
-By December 2025, the unemployment rate had decreased to 1.7%, below Greater Sydney's rate of 4.2%.
+Its unemployment rate was 2.4% as of an AreaSearch aggregation of statistical area data.
+As of December 2025, there were 3,212 residents employed, with an unemployment rate of 1.8% below Greater Sydney's rate of 4.2%.

-Workforce participation lagged behind Greater Sydney at 62.6%.
-A high proportion of residents, 50.4%, worked from home according to Census responses, potentially influenced by Covid-19 lockdowns.
-Employment was concentrated in health care & social assistance, professional & technical services, and education & training sectors.
+Workforce participation in Concord West was 64.2%, compared to Greater Sydney's 68.8%.
+According to Census responses, 50.4% of residents worked from home, potentially influenced by Covid-19 lockdown impacts.
+Employment is concentrated in health care & social assistance (37.1%), professional & technical services (28.7%), and education & training (14.6%).

-In contrast, accommodation & food services employed only 4.1% of local workers compared to Greater Sydney's 5.8%.
-The resident-to-worker ratio was 0.8, indicating substantial employment opportunities locally.
-Between December 2024 and December 2025, the labour force decreased by 2.1%, while employment fell by 2.4%, resulting in an unemployment rate increase of 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Concord West's employment mix suggests local employment should increase by 7.1% over five years and 14.4% over ten years, although these are simple weighted extrapolations for illustrative purposes only.
+In contrast, accommodation & food services employed only 4.1% of local workers, below Greater Sydney's 5.8%.
+The resident-to-worker ratio was 0.8 as at the Census, indicating substantial employment opportunities locally.
+Between December 2024 and December 2025, the labour force decreased by 3.7%, with employment decreasing by 3.9%, resulting in a 0.2 percentage point rise in unemployment rate.
+By comparison, Greater Sydney recorded employment growth of 2.2% over the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Concord West's employment mix suggests local employment should increase by 7.1% over five years and 14.4% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment